towerofpower256/davidmac.pro/src/posts/2020-12-24-sn-encrypt-decrypt/index.md

 ---
 title: Encrypting and decrypting data in ServiceNow
 description: Passwords and credentials can be encrypted in ServiceNow.
-Here's how you can decrypt the information to use later.
+Here's how you can decrypt the information to use in your own customisations and integrations.
 date: 2020-12-24
 tags:
 - ServiceNow
 - Coding
+eleventyExcludeFromCollections: true
 ---

 In ServiceNow, there are 2 different kinds of password field types for you to choose.